-Graduates on trainee schemes usually gain experience in a range of housing departments and may be given support to undertake a professional qualification, accredited by the CIH.
+If you secure a place on a graduate trainee scheme, you'll usually gain experience in a range of housing departments and may be given support to undertake a professional qualification, accredited by CIH.

 Most employers run in-house training or hire training agencies to run courses on relevant topics, such as health and safety, dealing with difficult tenants, neighbourhood nuisance and regulatory updates.

-Graduates looking to become a full chartered member of the CIH can study for the MSc Housing Studies or other postgraduate diplomas or Masters qualifications recognised by the CIH.
+Try approaching your employer for support in studying for a professional qualification.
+If you wish to become a fully chartered member of CIH, you can study for the MSc Housing Studies or other postgraduate diplomas or Masters qualifications recognised by CIH.

 The majority of these courses include APEX, which is the CIH practice requirement for membership.
-If not, you will need to complete APEX separately through the CIH.
+If your chosen course doesn't include APEX, you'll need to complete it separately through CIH.

-The other membership grades are Member, Certified Practitioner and Fellow, see the CIH website for details about the level of training required for each of these categories.
+Chartered members of CIH are able to use the letters CIHCM after their name, and are required to undertake at least 20 hours of continuing professional development (CPD) a year.
+CIH membership grades are Member, Certified Practitioner and Fellow - see the CIH website for details about the level of training required for each of these categories.